HortusHonu/flash-cards/flashCards.md

 ---

+## 254 > 255

+254 is better than 255 (pure white) because 255 could "wash out" or "cover up" missing necessary data

+---

 ## Filters in Machine Vision

 Filters in machine vision  are optical components, usually lens covers that selectively transmit or block specific wavelengths, spectrums, or ranges of wavelengths of light